IUST-EXPERT/EvoDomain/README.md

 [DBSCAN clustering to select test data from each subdomain](/Postprocessing.ipynb)

 ## Final result
-To evaluate AMANDA approach, two categories of classic and industrial problems are defined.
+To evaluate the EvoDomain approach, two categories of classic and industrial problems are defined.
 You can see more experimental details [here](https://www.dropbox.com/home/AMANDA).